Ouigo España: History

 The company was founded on 13 December 2018, under the name of Rielsfera S.A.; on 28 September 2020, the firm changed its name to Ouigo España S.A., in line with the Ouigo brand that had been previously introduced by SNCF for its low-cost services in France.
 Prior to adopting the Ouigo brand, Rielsfera considered using the Falbalá brand.
 Beyond the naming scheme, Ouigo España will be heavily modelled on that of the existing Ouigo operation.

 During the 2010s and 2020s, the Spanish state-owned railway infrastructure manager Administrador de Infraestructuras Ferroviarias (ADIF) has been conceptualising and implementing various reforms towards the liberalization of passenger rail transport.
 Towards this end, in November 2020, ADIF signed a framework agreement that granted it capacity in the main high-speed corridors.
 Ouigo España is not the only open-access operator active in the Spanish market; in addition to competing the Spanish state-owned railway company Renfe's budget high speed Avlo service, which began service in June 2021, it also faces Iryo (owned by Air Nostrum and Trenitalia), which commenced operations in late 2022.

 At one point, Ouigo España had intended to inaugurate its first service during December 2020, however, it was decided to postpone the commencement of services into the first half of 2021 due to the COVID-19 pandemic.
 Instead, in May 2021, the initial service was launched using five pairs of purpose-converted TGV train sets to connect Madrid with Barcelona.
-Even prior to the launch of operations, the company had openly spoken on its plans for additional services from Madrid to Valencia, Alicante, Malaga, and Seville to be enacted at an undetermined future date.
+Even prior to the launch of operations, the company had openly spoken on its plans for additional services from Madrid to Valencia, Alicante, Málaga, and Seville to be enacted at an undetermined future date.
 By December 2020, 14 TGV Duplex sets had been delivered to Ouigo España.

 In December 2021, it was announced that one million passengers had travelled onboard services provided by Ouigo España.
 During August 2022, it was reported that the operator had carried roughly two million passengers in its first twelve months of operations and that SNCF's management was encouraged by these results.
 In October 2023, SNCF announced that in excess of five million passengers had travelled on Ouigo España's trains during the operation's first two years.

 Ouigo España expanded the scope of its operations on multiple occasions; on 7 October 2022, it launched operations on the Madrid - Valencia route, its second high-speed service.
 During April 2023, Ouigo España's new service between Madrid and Alacante commenced using two pairs of daily trains.

-Since 18 April 2024 Ouigo España offers a new daily service Madrid Chamartín–Segovia–Valladolid with 2 schedules per direction, one of them continuing to Albacete and Alicante and since 4 September 2024 the daily service Madrid Chamartín–Albacete–Elche–Murcia is in operation.
+Since 18 April 2024, Ouigo España offers a new daily service Madrid Chamartín–Segovia–Valladolid with 2 schedules per direction, one of them continuing to Albacete and Alicante and since 4 September 2024 the daily service Madrid Chamartín–Albacete–Elche–Murcia is in operation.